DOMjudge/domjudge/doc/manual/running.rst

 Each row will also list the total amount of balloons that team has earned so the runner can compare the resulting situation at the team's workplace with the expected one.
-Where applicable there's also an indication of whether this balloon is the first in the entire contest, or the first for that problem to be handed out, should you wish to do something special with these cases.

 Normally balloon distribution stops when the scoreboard is frozen.
 This will be indicated in the interface and no new entries will